muxyz/website/index.md

 <h2>Potential</h2>
 <p>
 At a certain point we do not want to command systems but instead have our needs anticipated by something more intelligent.
-Intelligence is an emergent behaviour in the universe and the creation of such a system is no different.
+Intelligence is an emergent property in the universe and the creation of such a system is no different.
 </p>
 <p>
 The singularity is not something that can just be manifest from nothing.
-It requires immense power, research and development, which only the likes of Google and others are capable of doing.
+It requires immense power, research and development, which only the likes of Google are capable of doing.
 </p>
 <p>
 There is an opportunity for us to build the next system of intelligence using an emergent model.
-Taking a crowdsourced approach, we have the chance to fund the development of an open AI not governed by the incumbents.
+Crowdsourcing our own power and development, we can potentially build an open general AI not governed by the tech incumbents.
 </p>
 </div>